Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Picture Lights

-Strip lights on the end of an arm are specially designed to mount onto the wall and light pictures perfectly to make your art/photo collection more noticeable.
+Strip lights on the end of an arm are designed to be mounted onto the wall and perfectly light pictures to make your art/photo collection more noticeable.

 Mirror Lights